raspishake/rsudp/docsrc/settings.rst

 To output default settings to a different location, see :ref:`running-manually`.

-For convenience, you can use rsudp's built-in :bash:`rs-settings` command (:func:`rsudp.helpers.edit_settings`) to call your system's default editor to edit the settings file.
+For convenience, you can use rsudp's built-in :bash:`rs-settings` command (:func:`rsudp.entry_points.edit_settings`) to call your system's default editor to edit the settings file.